Pratik4230/Tokenization/README.md

-# Tokenization
+# Tokenization Demo

-A simple React + Vite app that demonstrates a custom tokenizer with fixed IDs for letters, symbols, common words, and special sentences, plus a small UI to visualize tokens and their numeric IDs.
+A  React + Vite app that demonstrates a custom tokenizer with:
+- Fixed, deterministic IDs for characters a–z, A–Z, digits, and keyboard symbols
+- Common words with greedy matching
+- Special sentences with reserved IDs and custom display rules
+- A simple UI to visualize tokens and their numeric IDs, including a decode panel

+## Demo (what you’ll see)

+- Left panel: type any text (e.g., `How are you?`)
+- Right top: tokens (words/symbols).
+Colors are light/pastel and per-token.
+- Right bottom: numeric token IDs.
+Same colors and hover highlight as tokens.
+- Decode panel: paste comma/space-separated IDs and see decoded tokens and the reconstructed string.

+Special behavior in the UI:
+- Typing `Piyush is Cutie` (any casing) shows "Yes" in tokens and ID `1` in IDs.
+- Typing `Piyush has Girlfriend` (any casing) shows "No" in tokens and ID `404` in IDs.
+- Decoding `1` → Decoded Token: "Yes"; Decoded String: `Piyush is Cutie`.
+- Decoding `404` → Decoded Token: "No"; Decoded String: `Piyush has Girlfriend`.

-## Prerequisites
+## Installation and Prerequisites

-- Bun (recommended)
+- Bun
   - Install: https://bun.sh
   - Verify: `bun --version`